Franchise Marketing Playbook

 How to Coordinate Paid Media Efforts to Maximize Results

 For example, in a residential maid franchise, corporate should bid on general terms like “house cleaner” to increase brand awareness.
-When franchise owners bid on “house cleaner + zip code,” it tells local consumers who they can count on to deliver those services in their neighborhood.
+When franchise owners bid on “house cleaner + zip code,” it tells local consumers whom they can count on to deliver those services in their neighborhood.

 It’s also a good idea for corporate to share their keyword list with local franchise owners to mitigate overlaps.